2008 Sichuan earthquake: Precursors and postmortems

 The earthquake was the worst to strike the Sichuan area in over 30 years.
 Following the quake, experts and the general public sought information on whether or not the earthquake could have been predicted, and whether or not studying statistics related to the quake could result in better prediction of earthquakes in the future.
 Earthquake prediction is not yet established science; there was no consensus within the scientific community that earthquake "prediction" is possible.

 In 2002, Chinese geologist Chen Xuezhong published a Seismic Risk Analysis study in which he came to the conclusion that beginning with 2003, attention should be paid to the possibility of an earthquake with a magnitude of over 7.0 occurring in Sichuan region.
 He based his study on statistical correlation.
 That Sichuan is a seismically active area has been discussed for years prior to the quake, though few studies point to a specific date and time.

 In a press conference held by the State Council Information Office the day after the earthquake, geologist Zhang Xiaodong, deputy director of CEA's Seismic Monitoring Network Center, restated that earthquake prediction was a global issue, in the sense that no proven methods exist, and that no prediction notification was received before the earthquake.
 Seismologist Gary Gibson of Monash University in Australia told Deutsche Presse-Agentur that he also did not see anything that could be regarded as having 'predicted' the earthquake's occurrence.

 The earthquake also provided opportunities for researchers to retrofit data in order to model future earthquake predictions.
 Using data from the Intermagnet Lanzhou geomagnetic observatory, geologists Lazo Pekevski from the Ss.
-Cyril and Methodius University of Skopje in Macedonia and Strachimir Mavrodiev from the Bulgarian Academy of Sciences attempted to establish a "time prediction method" through collecting statistics on geomagnetism with tidal gravitational potential.
+Cyril and Methodius University of Skopje in North Macedonia and Strachimir Mavrodiev from the Bulgarian Academy of Sciences attempted to establish a "time prediction method" through collecting statistics on geomagnetism with tidal gravitational potential.
 Using this method, they were said to have predicted the time of the 2008 Sichuan earthquake with an accuracy of ±1 day.
 The same study, however, acknowledges the limitation of earthquake prediction models, and does not mention that the location of the quake could be accurately predicted.